olebole/irafdoc/doc/apextract.approfiles.rst

   tracing the spectrum but which does not interpolate the image data.
   Instead it weights and couples polynomial coefficients.
-This method was developed by Tom Marsh and is described in detail in the paper, <tt>"The Extraction of Highly Distorted Spectra"</tt>, PASP 101, 1032, Nov.
+This method was developed by Tom Marsh and is described in detail in the paper, <span style="font-family: monospace;">"The Extraction of Highly Distorted Spectra"</span>, PASP 101, 1032, Nov.
 1989.
-Here we refer to this method as the Marsh or <tt>"fit2d"</tt>
+Here we refer to this method as the Marsh or <span style="font-family: monospace;">"fit2d"</span>
   algorithm and do not attempt to explain it further.
   </p>
   <p>
   The choice of when to use the one dimensional or the two dimensional fitting is left to the user.
-The <tt>"fit1d"</tt> algorithm is preferable since it is faster, easier to understand, and has proved to be very robust.
+The <span style="font-family: monospace;">"fit1d"</span> algorithm is preferable since it is faster, easier to understand, and has proved to be very robust.
 The
-  <tt>"fit2d"</tt> algorithm usually works just as well but is slower and has been
+  <span style="font-family: monospace;">"fit2d"</span> algorithm usually works just as well but is slower and has been
   seen to fail on some data.
 The user may simply try both to achieve the best results.
   </p>